jcafiero/PersonalSite/README.md

 An interactive version of my resume that I've created from scratch using HTML, CSS, and jQuery.

-NOTE: This is still a work in progress, I have made sure to not include this link on any resumes until it is done.
-I will try my best to finish it by Thanksgiving, so please be patient! :)
+Note: This is still a work in progress because I've been researching new ideas to implement.